toringer/home-assistant-nve-water-flow/README.md

 ## API Information

-This component uses the NVE Hydrological API (HydAPI) which provides:
+This component uses the NVE Hydrological API (HydAPI).
-- Water flow data (parameter ID: 1001)
-- Real-time and historical data
-- Data from stations across Norway
-- Multiple time resolutions (instantaneous, hourly, daily)

 For more information, visit: [https://hydapi.nve.no](https://hydapi.nve.no)

 ## Entities Created

 For each configured station, the following entities will be created:

 - **Sensor**: `sensor.{station_name}_water_flow` - Current water flow rate
-- **Sensor**: `sensor.{station_name}_water_flow_unit` - Unit of measurement
 - **Sensor**: `sensor.{station_name}_last_update` - Last data update timestamp

 ## Development